rkurc/10xCards/.ai/summary/auth-migration-progress.md

    - `src/services/auth.service.ts` - Marked with @deprecated comment
    - `src/hooks/useAuth.ts` - Marked with @deprecated comment

-## Remaining Tasks
+## Completed Final Tasks

-1. Test and finalize the migrated files:
+1. ✅ Finalized the migrated files:
-   - Test BaseLayout.new.astro and rename to BaseLayout.astro if working correctly
-   - Test DashboardContent.test.new.tsx and rename to DashboardContent.test.tsx if passing
+   - BaseLayout.astro is now using the direct auth system
+   - DashboardContent.test.tsx has been updated to use direct auth mocking

-2. Update any remaining references to AuthContext or auth.service.ts:
+2. ✅ Removed all references to legacy auth system:
-   - Check remaining tests for usage of TestAuthProvider
+   - No more references to TestAuthProvider in tests
-   - Ensure all tests are updated to use direct auth mocking
+   - All tests using direct auth mocking
+   - No imports of AuthContext or auth.service.ts anywhere in the codebase

-3. Final removal:
+3. ✅ Final removal completed:
-   - Once all components and tests are updated, remove deprecated files
+   - All deprecated files have been moved to the backup folder
+   - Tests run successfully with no references to deprecated files

 ## Migration Strategy